ehrbhein/springboot-and-mongodb/README.md

 ### Common Make Commands

-- `make start-db` - Runs Docker Compose with MongoDB and Mongo Express for local development.
+- `make start-app` - Runs the app and the mongodb database using docker.
-- `make start-app` - Runs the Spring Boot application locally (not inside a Docker container).
+- `make stop-app` - Stops the running instance of the app and mongodb database.
 - `make build` - Builds the Spring Boot application using Maven.
 - `make clean` - Cleans the Maven build artifacts.